Madt2/IT1901-Prosjekt-host-2021/README.md

 To run the app, type `mvn javafx:run -f fxui/pom.xml`

 To check for code coverage, spotbugs, checkstyles and tests, type `mvn verify`

+# How to test the project
+Testing of the projects is done by opening two terminals.

+One terminal is used to test the project and one terminal is used to run the server.

+First, type `cd beastBook/rest` and then `mvn spring-boot:run`

+Open a new terminal and then type `cd beastBook` followed by `mvn test`

+By then running the app in this terminal, files will be added to your computer, because the server is running as well.